home - Electricity

 ● applied in 12 layers;

-● much more expensive than analogues.
+● much more expensive than analogs.

 from 2000

-Marseille wax● wax is added to the composition;
+Marseilles wax● wax is added to the composition;

 ● used in any room;